 - ¼ cup chives, chopped

-In a large pan over medium heat, cook the sliced onions with the olive oil, balsamic vinegar, and 1/2 teasppon of salt.
+- In a large pan over medium heat, cook the sliced onions with the vegetable oil, balsamic vinegar, and ½ teasppon of salt.
 Cook for 15 to 20 minutes, stirring occasionally.
 The onions will brown become fragrant.
-Add the mushrooms and another 1/2 teaspoon of salt and cook for another 15 to 20 minutes, until they also become brown and fragrant.
+Add the mushrooms and another ½ teaspoon of salt and cook for another 15 to 20 minutes, until they also become brown and fragrant.

-In a food processor, blend together the tofu, lemon juice, olive oil, garlic, broth, basil, ½ teaspoon salt and nutritional yeast.
+- In a food processor, blend together the tofu, lemon juice, garlic, stock, basil, ½ teaspoon salt and nutritional yeast.
 Process until the mixture is thick and looks like ricotta cheese.
-Add more vegetable broth if the mixture is too thick.
+Add more vegetable stock if the mixture is too thick.
 Add the spinach and pulse until it’s mixed in.

 Other mushroom recipes you might enjoy include: